alondmnt/joplin-plugin-jarvis/GUIDE.md

 4. You may use commands within your prompts (the user parts of the conversation), as long as they appear in the beginning of a new line.
 For example: `Notes: 0f04d08b65ad4047a1f1a424d8c73331, 586c7786099e48449d5f696c8f950e95` will tell Jarvis to consider the most relevant excerpts from these 2 notes specifically as context for the chat.
 Only commands from the most recent user prompt will apply.
 See the table below for a complete list of supported commands.

+5. You can set default commands for a chat by placing them in a "jarvis" code block.
+The commands that appear in this block will apply to every prompt in the note, unless they are overridden by a command in the prompt itself.
+For example:

+        ```jarvis
+        Context: This is the default context for each prompt in the chat.
+        Search: This is the default search query.
+        Not context: This is the default text that will be excluded from semantic search, and appended to every prompt.
+        ```

 |        Command |                                                                                                         Description | Content included<br>in Jarvis prompt | Content included<br>in context search |
 |----------------|---------------------------------------------------------------------------------------------------------------------|----------------------------------|-----------------------------------|
 |      ` Notes:` |                                   The following list of note IDs (or internal<br>links) will be the source for chat context |                               No |                               Yes |